Skip to content

 Who can I talk to if I think I have an eating disorder?

-If you, or you suspect someone you know, is struggling with an eating disorder, and you would like more information on the support available at the University of Surrey, please visit our eating disorder advice page.
+If you, or you suspect someone you know, is struggling with an eating disorder, and you would like more information on the support available at the University of Surrey, please visit our eating disorder advice page or use our Report a Wellbeing Concern service.

 Need immediate support?